 As regulators and the public have paid more attention to financial firms’ conduct, customer vulnerability risen and the definitions of conduct widened, the importance of a strong conduct risk framework has grown.
 The next step for firms is to figure out how they can use the huge volumes of data they have in their possession to help them predict potential bad behavior and identify vulnerable customers in order to be proactive after decades of being reactive.

-“Data is where we can find the transformation of the programs,” Will Ellis, senior director of conduct risk at Ally Bank, said during a September 2021 webinar titled From Hindsight to Insight – Transforming Your Culture and Conduct Risk Programs.
+“Data is where we can find the transformation of the programmes,” Will Ellis, senior director of conduct risk at Ally Bank, said during a September 2021 webinar titled From Hindsight to Insight – Transforming Your Culture and Conduct Risk Programmes.
 “They’ve been very qualitative, now we should try to get quantitative.
 The data is all there.
 It’s just not connected.”
 Ellis’s bank has looked at case studies of other firms – within the industry but also outside – to identify conditions that lead to misconduct so that it can monitor the data for such conditions.
 Studying the British banks’ PPI scandal, Ellis and his colleagues didn’t ask if it would ever happen in the U.S., but rather how it might happen in their own backyard, and they used the probable conditions to set up alerts for potential misconduct.

-Financial and nonfinancial firms are increasingly looking to utilize data, statistical analysis, and advanced analytics, such as artificial intelligence (AI) and machine learning (ML), to identify potential misconduct concerns and behavioral risks.
+Financial and nonfinancial firms are increasingly looking to utilise data, statistical analysis, and advanced analytics, such as artificial intelligence (AI) and machine learning (ML), to identify potential misconduct concerns and behavioral risks.
 Data-driven analytics are an extremely powerful tool for identifying both isolated and systemic conduct-related problems through exploration of large, disparate sets of data.
 For example, to catch potential misconduct in retail banking, firms can look at the proportion of non-compliant sales identified through compliance monitoring, and the proportion of customers who complain about mis-sold products.
-Firms can also analyze outliers in their customer data to identify higher-risk sales, such as certain types of investment products sold to certain customer segments, such as elderly clients, or look for mismatches between declared risk appetites and investment products marketed.
+Firms can also analyse outliers in their customer data to identify higher-risk sales, such as certain types of investment products sold to certain customer segments, such as elderly clients, or look for mismatches between declared risk appetites and investment products marketed.

 A holistic approach to misconduct surveillance requires multidimensional analysis of disparate data in all its forms (structured and unstructured) and across multiple sources (external, internal and third party).
 The transactional dimension could involve scrutiny of financial metrics, transactions analysis and market analysis.
 The communications dimension would likely cover many forms and media of exchange, including emails, social media, chats, phone conversations, text messages and documents shared.
 The behavioral dimension would look at peer-group relations, activity, and even emotion and sentiment analysis.